OpenTreeOfLife/otindex/TESTING.md

 There are a number of API tests in ws-tests.
 They depend on code in the [germinator](https://github.com/OpenTreeOfLife/germinator) repo.

-To run a single test:
+To run a single test from this repo:

   $ cd ws-tests
   $ PYTHONPATH=<germinator>/ws-tests python test_v3_studies_properties.py